 Season 3 Episode 7: Understanding and Validating Survivors’ Acts of Resistance

-Too often conversations about domestic violence define survivors as passive trauma survivors with the emphasis on the negative mental health and addiction consequences of the perpetrators’ patterns of behavior.
-And while these impacts are real they only tell part of the story.
-On a daily basis, survivors engage in small and large acts of resistance to coercive control & domestic violence.
-Based on their knowledge of the perpetrator, their assessment of the system and available supports, survivors engage in targeted strategic actions that are important to their own safety and the safety and well-being of their children.
-Not just passive recipients of abuse, survivors actively use a variety of behaviors to carve out physical and emotional “safe zones” a term coined by Dr. Evan Stark, author of Coercive Control.
+On a daily basis, survivors engage in small and large acts of resistance to coercive control and domestic violence.
+Based on their knowledge of the perpetrator, their assessment of the system, and available support, survivors engage in targeted strategic actions that are important to their own safety and the safety and well-being of their children.
+Not just passive recipients of abuse, survivors actively use a variety of behaviors to carve out physical and emotional "safe zones"—a term coined by Dr. Evan Stark, author of Coercive Control: How Men Entrap Women in Personal Life.
 These acts of resistance can include:

-• Lying to the perpetrator
+• Lying the the perpetrator

 • Defending their children from abuse